jess-of-the-woods/tid_til/notes/javascript/notes.md

 ### Variables
 Also referred to as a scalar.
 Only variables declared with keyword `var` inside functions with have 'localness'.
 Avoid global variables if possible.

-Declare a variable and initialize it to a value :
+Declare a variable and initialize it to a value:
 ```javascript
 var myAge = 34;
 var myCountry = "Aotearoa"
 ```
+The first part `var myAge` is a variable declaration, while the 2nd part `= 34` is a variable definition.

 #### string.replace() method
 Takes string name, specifies the value within the string to be changed out, then specifies the value to be swapped in.